kaicarver/yuansu-react/NOTES.md

 ## How to pass data up and down component levels

 I find I'm unsure how to pass data.
 For a TODO list, do I pass each item separately, maybe with its count?
 Or do I pass the items array, which would allow an item to delete or move itself?
 But the item shouldn't know about that data structure...
 Probably I should just pass a function?

+## The rabbit hole

+I'm finding it too easy to fall into a rabbit hole of searching for technical info on every detail of React.
+It seems like a moving target.
+I'll try to avoid it by keeping things super simple and not investigating every last bit.